-The Mercy Way works to ensure that every effort is made to bring the needs of our world, our community and our personal lives to a focus through faith and prayer work together to create a just world and to support and respect the human dignity
+The Mercy Way works to ensure that every effort is made to bring the needs of our world, our community and our personal lives to a focus through faith and prayer expressed through and leading to action.
+In this way we live out the call of the foundress of the Sisters of Mercy, Catherine McAuley, to see God in all things, to work together to create a just world and to support and respect the human dignity of each other.